wavesjs/waves-lfo/README.md

 # `lfo` - Low Frequency Operators

-`lfo` is an API that aims to formalise the processing and analysis of arbitrary data streams (audio, video, sensor data etc.).
+_review_ - `lfo` is an API that aims to formalise the processing and analysis of arbitrary data streams (audio, video, sensor data etc.).
 By normalizing the stream format in it's input and output ends, a graph allows to manipulate and analyse the data through a processing chain and encapsulate common processing algorithms with a unified interface that can be shared and reused.

 ## Usage